 - Hoot Owl Hop

 When I lived in California, warm summer nights brought hoot owls to the eucalyptus trees every year.
 I often heard them and occasionally saw them.
 Seems like the name fit the tune.

 - Jessy‘s Fancy

 My daughter, Jessy, heard me working out this tune in my backyard one day.
 She said, “What’s that Dad?
 It’s beautiful.”
 First time I ever got my daughter’s attention playing mandolin, so this one is dedicated to her.
 She still loves to hear it played.

-This is the name of an Arkansas River rapids in Colorado where my family took a fast moving whitewater rafting trip.
+This is the name of the Arkansas River rapids in Colorado where my family took a fast moving whitewater rafting trip.
 We were barely hangin’ on.
 The perfect title for a wild ride of a tune.

 In the late 1980’s I recorded this song playing dobro for a band project.
 I wrote it originally on Dobro to be a mandolin tune.
 Finally made it reality.

 - Bacon in the Pan

 This song is my version of an old time fiddle tune in a bluegrass style and it is named after my beloved life time friend and bandmate, Billy Constable.
 He often spoke endlessly on the phone about the fine points of cooking a good breakfast.

 Rock ‘n’ roll and bluegrass music from the Appalachian Mountains have had a big influence in my musical life.
 I wrote “Rockalachia” reminiscing the boogie woogie style of bluegrass played on mandolin in the 1940’s, by the father of bluegrass, Bill Monroe.
 He was later inducted in the Rock and Roll Hall of Fame for having a profound early influence in the later development of rock ‘n’ roll.